-!>

 * A number of images have been omitted in respect of the village laws *

-* stating that the Yup'ik Eskimos' wish their privacy respected *
+* stating that the Yup'ik Eskimos wish their privacy respected *

-Gambell, at the northwest corner of St. Lawrence Island, is located in
+Gambell, at the northwest corner of St. Lawrence Island, is located in the Bering Sea

-(northern Eskimo) villages on the island, the other being Savoonga.
+villages on the island, the other being Savoonga.
+The island is quite large, over 70 miles in length

-The island is quite large, over 70 miles in length and approx. 25 miles wide.
+and approx. 25 miles wide.

-Siberian coastline, you can actually SEE Tomorrow!
+traverses equidistant from Gambell and the Siberian coastline, you can actually SEE Tomorrow!

 Taking off from Nome, AK to Gambell, St. Lawrence Island

 Leaving Nome, AK with Bering Air.
-Nome is the 'end' of the famed
+Nome is the 'end' of the famed Iditarod Dog Race

-Iditarod Dog Race which is held annually during mid-winter.
-During a
+which is held annually during mid-winter.
+During a period when Ms. Butcher was winning

-period when Ms. Butcher was winning that race a shirt became popular with
+that race a shirt became popular with the inscription,

 The Bering Sea ice just breaking up in late May with Nome in the background

 The view back toward Nome just after taking off.
-As you can see,
+As you can see, even in

 View of the Inuit Eskimo village of Gambell, AK

-approximately 300 people who survive by subsistence hunting from the sea.
+approximately 300+ people who survive by subsistence hunting from the sea.

 The entire village is set on 'beach gravel'.
 This gravel is like giant marbles